See Stick Welding projects my forum members are talking about

 You can weld carbon steel, cast iron, stainless steel, and even aluminum.

-Even thin sheet metal can be welded provided your stick welder has a low enough amperage range.
+Even thin sheet metal can be welded using small 1/16" electrodes like 6011 or 6013 available at harbor freight or amazon, provided your stick welder has a low enough amperage range.

 Is stick welding MIG or TIG?